j-davies-astro/eagle-guide/index.md

 ## Introduction

 With this brief guide, I hope to get you up and running with the EAGLE simulation data at the Astrophysics Research Institute.
 I'll explain how to install useful python modules for reading simulation data, how to use them to extract information about dark matter haloes, galaxies and simulated particles, and give examples of some basic data reduction and analysis you'll likely need to do when working with EAGLE.
+This guide is aimed at new Masters and PhD students.

 ### Prerequisites